Skip to Main Content

 10. Niche.com $2,000 No Essay Scholarship

-If you’re tired of writing essays or illuminating the same strengths for other scholarship applications, the Niche.com No Essay Scholarship is awarded by a random drawing, with one winner selected every month.
+If you’re tired of writing essays or illuminating the same strengths for other scholarship applications, the Niche.com No Essay Scholarship is awarded by a monthly random drawing, with one winner who is notified by the 15th of the month.
 Simply create a free account on this data-driven website for access to the application.
+The scholarship is open to all high school students.
+Applicants must be at least 18 years old or at least 13 with a parent or guardian’s consent.
+In addition, applicants must be currently enrolled or plan to enroll in a high school or college that is listed on niche.com.

 The more scholarships you apply to, the greater the chances of earning money for school.
 That’s why looking for scholarships from various sources is so important.
 The easiest way to do that is through scholarship search engines, which compile thousands of scholarships and let you filter by specific criteria.
 The following sites are the best for finding scholarships if you’re a high school senior attending college next year.